larsjuhljensen/JensenLab/_pages/training_string.md

 ### 1.4 Query parameters

-The **Settings** tab also allows you to modify detailed parameters for the search, such as the types of evidence to use (**active interaction sources**), the **minimum required interaction score**, and the **max number of interactors to show**.
+The **Settings** tab also allows you to modify detailed parameters for the search, such as the **network type**, the types of evidence to use (**active interaction sources**), the **minimum required interaction score**, and the **max number of interactors to show**.

 Change the **minimum required interaction score** to high confidence (0.700).

 _Does this change the set of proteins shown?
 Does it change the interactions shown?_

-Turn off all evidence types except experiments.
+Change the network type from **full STRING network** to **physical subnetwork**.

-_Does this change the set of proteins shown in the network?_
+_Does this change the set of proteins and interactions shown in the network?
+(Hint: check the Legend tab.)_

+_What evidence types are available for the physical interactions?
+Are there more or fewer evidence types than in the full STRING network?_

 Increase the **max number of interactors to show** to 20.

-_How many interaction partners of INSR do you get in the network?_
+_How many interaction partners of INSR do you get in the network?
+What happens if you increase it to 50?_

 Change the **minimum required interaction score** back to 0.400.

-_How many INSR interactors do you now get?_
+_How many INSR interactors do you now get?
+(Hint: check the Analysis tab.)_

-Turn on all evidence types back on.
+Switch back to **full STRING network**.

 _Does this change the set of proteins shown in the network?_